Indiana Miller Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 - The month-by-month income redirect checklist for after the account opens, so the trust stays compliant every month and Medicaid never has a reason to pull benefits.

-If your spouse is the one entering care: this kit covers the Qualified Income Trust — the income side of qualifying.
-If you're the spouse staying at home (the "community spouse"), the kit walks you through the trust itself and Section 9 orients you on the separate resource-allowance rules that protect your home and savings — but those rules are fact-specific, and for them you'll likely also want a Indiana elder-law attorney.
-The kit tells you exactly what to bring to that conversation.
+If your spouse is the one entering care: this kit covers the Qualified Income Trust — the income side of qualifying — in full.
+If you're the spouse staying at home (the "community spouse"), the kit also walks you through the trust itself, and Section 9 orients you on the separate resource-allowance rules that protect your home and savings.
+Those resource rules are fact-specific, so for them you'll likely still want anIndiana elder-law attorney — but the kit's job is to make that a short, cheaper meeting instead of a $1,000–$2,500 one: you walk in with the trust already set up, the resource questions already identified, and the documents already gathered, so you're paying for answers, not for someone to explain the basics to you.

 The CMS January 2026 figures Indiana income cap